OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Conclusions

 \begin{IEEEbiography}[{ }]{Yuhan Jing} obtained her master's degree from Beijing University of Posts and Telecommunications, China, in 2020.
 She is currently a doctoral candidate at the State Key Laboratory of Networking and Switching Technology at the Beijing University of Posts and Telecommunications.
 Her research interests include AIOps, Time-series Analysis, Anomaly Detection, and Fault Localization. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jingyu Wang} obtained his PhD degree from Beijing University of Posts and Telecommunications in 2008.
-He is currently a professor of the State Key Laboratory of Networking and Switching Technology at Beijing University of Posts and Telecommunications.
-He is a senior member of the China Communication Society and was selected for the Beijing Young Talents Program.
-He has published more than 100 papers in international journals or conferences, including IEEE CMag, TSC, TMM, CVPR, ACL, ICDE, AAAI, and so on.
-His research interests span broad aspects of Intelligent Networks, Edge/Cloud Computing, Machine Learning, AIOps, IoV/IoT, SDN/NFV, Knowledge-Defined Network, and Intent-Based Networking. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jingyu Wang} received his Ph.D. degree from the Beijing University of Posts and Telecommunications, Beijing, China, in 2008.
+He is currently a Tenured Professor with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
+He is selected for the Yangtse River Scholar Award Program by the Ministry of Education.
+He has published more than 200 papers in such as the ToN, TMC, JSAC, NSDI, ASPLOS and so on.
+His research interests include broad aspects of Intelligent Networks, Edge/Cloud Computing, Machine Learning, Self-Driving Network, IoV/IoT, Knowledge-Defined Network and Intent-Driven Networking. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Lei Zhang} received her master degree from Nanjing University of Posts and Telecommunications in 2004.
 She is the technical expert of department of Cloud Network Center at China Unicom, and the leader of Digital twin Project.
 Her research interest covers mobile network, Network Management, AIOps, Digital twin etc. \end{IEEEbiography}